-It infuriates me, it saddens me and it makes no commercial sense not to stock a distillery exclusive bottle; you have a captive audience of people who are looking for an excuse to give you their money, yet so many distilleries do not oblige, why?!
+It infuriates me, it saddens me and it makes no commercial sense not to stock a distillery exclusive bottle; you have a captive audience of people who are looking for an excuse to give you their money, yet so many distilleries.

 For me, someone who visits distilleries regularly both for work and on holiday – I have a very understanding wife – there is something simply brilliant about being able to come home from any given trip with a bottle from the distillery I visited that I cannot get anywhere else.